airbus-seclab/cpu_rec/README.md

 architecture to the corpus or when there are doubts on the raw result of the tool.

-If https://github.com/LRGH/elfesteem is installed, then the tool also extract the text section from ELF, PE, Mach-O or COFF files, and outputs the architecture corresponding to this section;
-the possibility of extracting the text section is also used when building a corpus from full binary files.
+If [lief](https://lief-project.github.io) is installed, then the tool also extracts the text section from supported files, and outputs the architecture corresponding to this section; the possibility of extracting the text section is also used when building a corpus from full binary files.

 Option `-d` followed by a directory dumps the corpus in that directory;
 using this option one can reconstruct the default corpus.